-Although kale is often deemed the king of greens, Swiss chard is equally impressive in its wide array of nutritional benefits.
+Although kale is often deemed the king of greens, Swiss chard is equally impressive for its wide array of nutritional benefits.

-This article explains everything you need to know about Swiss chard, including nutrients and health benefits.
+This article explains everything you need to know about Swiss chard, including its nutrients, health benefits, and potential downsides.

 Grown worldwide, it’s prized for its ability to grow in poor soils and its low need for water and light.

-Although its name may lead you to believe it originated in Switzerland, Swiss chard is native to the Mediterranean (2).
+Although its name may lead you to believe it originated in Switzerland, Swiss chard is actually native to the Mediterranean (

-There are many types of Swiss chard, some of which have colorful, jewel-toned stalks and veins, making this vegetable particularly pleasing to the eye.
+There are many types of Swiss chard, some of which have colorful, jewel-toned stalks and veins that make this vegetable particularly pleasing to the eye.